 Interestingly, Samsung has shrunk the Tizen tiles to allow more streaming apps to sit on a screen at any given time.
 So less need to scroll.

-Joining Ambient Mode this time around is Mobile Multi View, which enables two screens (the main TV image and your mobile) to be watched simultaneously, via casting.
+Joining Ambient Mode this time around is Multi View, which enables two screens (the main TV image and your smartphone) to be watched simultaneously, via casting.
 Another feature likely to appeal to gamers who like to play alongside tutorials.

 If the Q80T were a pizza, it would come with all the toppings.